nsriram/lambda-the-terraform-way/docs/10-integrate-with-dynamodb.md

 terraform destroy --auto-approve
 ```

-🏁 **Congrats !** You learnt a key integration in serverless - AWS Lambda and Kinesis 🏁
+🏁 **Congrats !** You learnt a key integration in serverless - AWS Lambda and DynamoDB 🏁

 **Next**: [Integrate with SQS](11-integrate-with-sqs.md)